jonnonz1/nz-statute-book/acts/public/2005/land-transport-amendment-act-2005.md

   (3) A class of licence to drive a motorcycle does not entitle a person to drive a motor vehicle other than a motor vehicle authorised by that class of licence.

 ### 45 New sections 87A to 87G inserted
-The principal Act is amended by inserting, after section 87, the following heading and sections:Disqualification of transport service driver and other personsDisqualification of transport service driver1989 No 74 s 15(1)Disqualification of holder of transport service licence from holding transport service licenceProcedure for disqualifying person under section 87A or section 87B1989 No 74 s 15(2)Suspension of transport service driver and other personsImmediate suspension of transport service driver and other persons in interests of public safety1989 No 74 s 16(1)Procedure for suspending a person under section 87D1989 No 74 s 16(2)Term of suspension1989 No 74 s 16(1), (3), (4)Effect of disqualification or suspension of transport service driver and other personsEffect of disqualification or suspension of transport service driver and other persons
+The principal Act is amended by inserting, after section 87, the following heading and sections:Disqualification of transport service driver and other personsDisqualification of transport service driver1989 No 74 s 15(1)Disqualification of holder of transport service licence from holding transport service licenceProcedure for disqualifying person under section 87A or section 87B1989 No 74 s 15(2)Suspension of transport service driver and other personsImmediate suspension of transport service driver and other persons in interests of public safety1989 No 74 s 16(1)Procedure for suspending a person under section 87D1989 No 74 s 16(2)Term of suspension1989 No 74 s 16(1), (3), (4)Effect of disqualification or suspension of transport service driver and other personsEffect of disqualification or suspension of transport service driver and other persons1989 No 74 s 17(1), (2).
   If the Director is satisfied that a transport service driver is not a fit and proper person within the meaning of subpart 2 of Part 4A to drive a transport service vehicle, the Director may disqualify that person, for a period not exceeding 10 years, from driving any vehicle being used in a transport service (other than a rental service) or a specified class of transport service.
   If the Director revokes a transport service licence, the Director may disqualify, for a period not exceeding 10 years, the holder of the transport service licence, or any other person who was in control of or involved in the transport service and whose fitness and propriety was the basis of, or contributed to, a decision to revoke the transport service licence, from—
     (a) holding or obtaining a transport service licence: